 President Donald Trump can’t directly fire Bob Mueller, the man overseeing the investigation into his campaign’s ties with Russia.
-(Everyone, except the president, appears to know that.)
+(Everyone except the president seems to know that.)
 So if Trump wants to rid himself of the probe he calls a “witch hunt,” he needs to find someone who can.

-The only man with the power, right now, to fire Mueller is Deputy Attorney General Rod Rosenstein.
-And he’s said he won’t pink-slip the special counsel without “good cause,” as federal regulation forces him to.
-If Rosenstein refuses and Trump fires him, the man next in line at the Justice Department is Solicitor General Noel Francisco.
+The only person with the power, right now, to fire Mueller is Deputy Attorney General Rod Rosenstein.
+And he’s said he won’t pink-slip the special counsel without “good cause,” as federal regulation requires.
+If Rosenstein refuses and Trump fires him, then the assignment could fall next in line at the Justice Department is Solicitor General Noel Francisco.

 Francisco hasn’t addressed whether he’d fire Mueller, but he’s a Republican Trump appointee who’s already accused the FBI of overreaching.
 He’s also taken what experts called a “bizzare” position in a case against the SEC that the Supreme Court will hear on Monday.
 The decision could ultimately affect his — and Trump’s — ability to fire Mueller by watering down the “good cause” standard.

 The case, Lucia v.
 SEC, considers how certain judges who preside over SEC regulation are appointed.
 But seemingly out of left field, Francisco asked the Supreme Court to expand the scope of the case and consider if the law that requires these judges only be removed “for cause” is constitutional.
 Anyone with the power to fire Mueller would be held to the same standard.

 Francisco later not only asked the Supreme Court to dilute that regulation but also argued that Congress doesn’t have the power to limit the president’s, or one of his appointees’, ability to fire officers, like Mueller.